GaloisInc/FAW/README.md

 task involving multiple iterations of hypothesizing, developing special-purpose tools, running against a file corpora and analysing the results.
-Reducing the manual aspects of this cycle can serve to significantly accelarate this loop and enable investigations on much larger file corpora and with more parsers and tools than manually possible.
+Reducing the manual aspects of this cycle can serve to significantly accelerate this loop and enable investigations on much larger file corpora and with more parsers and tools than manually possible.
 Further, such scaling also enables the discovery of statistical correlations between the outputs of the tools which can help